Kristina01111000/WordPressTheme/README.md

 		- what doesn't work:
 			- tabs don't light up when you hover on them
 			- tabs will not stay on the right side, navbar-right not working
-			- button still showing up on full screen
-			- consider changing the edges of the button

 	- fix parallax, back ground staying still while page scrolls, not scrolling at a different speed -either issue with css or with js